MissouriMRDT/RoveSoSimulator/pages/arm-Implementation.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++

-## Part One: Measurements, Mesh, and the CAD Gripper
+## Pre-Unreal: Measurements, Mesh, and the CAD Gripper
 Due to the sheer size (# of pieces and vertices) of the arm CAD file, it was decided that it would be easier to make the arm manually with measurements---with the exception of the gripper---rather than process the CAD file directly.
 The given measurements are as follows; x-axis - 21 inches long, 6 inches tall, *Depth* Carraige - 1 inch of thickness, *height and length* made to match shoulder connection